AriJalk/wpf-hotel-project/README.md

 * Developing the software in MVVM architecture without using code-behind required learning some more advanced binding techniques, especially when dealing with DataTables and custom UI elements.
 * Creating a single-window application with changing panels while trying to decouple the screens from each other posed challenges, especially when some screens needed information from others.

-#### What I Would Have Done Differently
+#### What I Would Have Done Differently (Revised 2025)
-* More use of design patterns to solve some issues more elegantly.
-* Designing the SQL <-> C# process from scratch using composition of SQL abstraction modules instead of inheritance chains, which made the code messy.
+* Made better use of design patterns and eliminated anti-patterns — for example, accessing global state like the selected customer through a singleton worked, but it was messy and fragile.
+* Built a cleaner and more robust ORM (or simply used an existing one like EF Core).
+While my custom solution worked, it relied on class inheritance and manual field definitions, which made the code harder to maintain.
+* Applied Clean Architecture principles by extracting the service layer out of the ViewModels, introducing Dependency Injection, and adhering more strictly to SOLID principles.
-* More composition over inheritance in general.
+* Preferred composition over inheritance in more areas.
-* Better separation of concerns, especially in the core ViewModels of the screens.
-* Cleaner SQL reading with an abstraction for more fine-grained control over reading and making SQL reading a non-blocking async operation for scalability.
-* Modularizing parts with similar logic for reusability.
+* Used asynchronous programming to improve responsiveness — although the app is fairly responsive, it hangs during heavy data loads and would benefit from async operations.